 Areas of investment

-The main areas of investment in this release are:
+The main areas of investment in the version 9 release are:

 UX enhancements to improve readability and usability of the web apps, and to make data entry faster and easier.